 VAT is not included in the course fee

-- The students will be able to explain RS theory, technology, typical applications, and be able to identify and download relevant RS data and products
+- The students will be able to explain RS theory, technology, typical applications of earth observation data

-- The students will be able to explain the theory and implement pySEBAL model to estimate ET, yield, and WP
+- The students will be able to explain the theory and implement surface energy balance model to estimate Evapotranspiration (ET), biomass production, and Water Productivity (WP)

 - The students will be able to produce irrigation water accounts and conduct irrigation performance assessment using remote sensing data, to identify gaps, diagnose issues and propose improvements